HamidAbbasi-R/Poll-Simulation/README.md

 # Poll Simulation Dashboard
+You can access the dashboard [here](https://hamidabbasi-r-poll-simulation-poll-simulation-2dalas.streamlit.app/).
 This repository contains a Streamlit-based dashboard that simulates poll results based on user-defined parameters.
 The simulation demonstrates how sample size affects the accuracy of poll results, confidence intervals, and statistical significance.

 ## Overview